Updated on 4/8/2019

-If you're looking for a straight-forward dashcam and you are only concerned with recording out the front of your windshield, take a look at our basic dash cams category.
+If you're looking for a straight-forward dashcam and you are only concerned with recording out the front of your windshield, take a look at our front-facing dashcams category.
 A single-lens dashcam is going to provide evidence in case of an accident, even if the actual impact occurs behind or on the side of the vehicle; the dashcam will still show exactly where your vehicle was at the time of the incident.

-If you want to record what is happening behind or inside your vehicle as well as record the road in front of you, a dual-lens dashcam will be the best option for you.
+If you want to record what is happening behind your vehicle as well as record the road in front of you, a front + rear dashcam will be the best option for you.
 This type of dashcam includes two video lens or "channels", and records from both of these lenses at the same time.
-This type of dashboard video camera is good for fleet or business owners, taxi/Uber/Lyft or other rideshare drivers, delivery drivers, and parents of teenagers, just to name a few examples.

 Here's an example image taken from a dual-lens dashcam video where the second lens is recording out the back window of a pickup truck (and the front lens is recording all the action in front of the truck).
 Note the 'picture-in-picture' from the rear lens in the upper right corner of the image: